itineca/itineca/content/authors/admin/_index.md

 bio: My research interests include the neurobiology of depression and suicide, and the psychiatric sequelae of traumatic brain injury.
 I am also passionate about science communication and mental health advocacy.

 interests:
-- Depression & Suicide Risk
+- Depression & suicide risk
-- Functional Neuroimaging
+- Functional neuroimaging
-- Neuropsychiatric Sequelae of Traumatic Brain Injury
+- Neuropsychiatric sequelae of traumatic brain injury
-- Mental Health Outreach & Advocacy
+- Mental health outreach & advocacy

 education:
   courses: